2019 Year at a Glance

 Pulumi Crosswalk.
 We introduced the Pulumi Crosswalk brand for our collection of cloud-specific higher level frameworks that simplify many common infrastructure patterns, while also including built-in best practices.
-Throughout the year, we’ve rounded out that support, starting with AWS, then Kubernetes, as well as some initial steps towards frameworks for Azure and GCP:
+Throughout the year, we’ve rounded out that support, starting with AWS, then Kubernetes, as well as some initial steps towards frameworks for Azure and Google Cloud:

 Pulumi Crosswalk for AWS simplifies common AWS patterns, including creating VPCs, ECS, EKS, and Fargate clusters, building and publishing Docker images to ECR registries, and more.

 Pulumi Crosswalk for Kubernetes encapsulates battle-tested approaches to running Kubernetes clusters and related infrastructure in production.
-This includes playbooks for running Kubernetes in AWS, Azure, or GCP, as well as kx, a highly productive library that eliminates the “walls of YAML” boilerplate from your Kubernetes applications configurations.
+This includes playbooks for running Kubernetes in AWS, Azure, or Google Cloud, as well as kx, a highly productive library that eliminates the “walls of YAML” boilerplate from your Kubernetes applications configurations.

-Although still works in progress, Pulumi Crosswalk for Azure will include simple Azure Functions callbacks and globally distributed applications that auto-scale alongside Cosmos DB, and Pulumi Crosswalk for GCP will include simplified Google Functions.
+Although still works in progress, Pulumi Crosswalk for Azure will include simple Azure Functions callbacks and globally distributed applications that auto-scale alongside Cosmos DB, and Pulumi Crosswalk for Google Cloud will include simplified Google Functions.

 Policy as Code (“CrossGuard”).
 We shipped a preview of our new policy as code support, code-named CrossGuard, which allows you to enforce policies at deployment time.
 CrossGuard brings the same “familiar language” approach we’ve used for infrastructure as code, and applies it to policy as code, enabling you to author your own rich rules to enforce security, compliance, cost, and team best practices.
 We open sourced previews of out-of-the-box rules by way of AWSGuard and OPA integration.
 CrossGuard is open source and Pulumi’s Team and Enterprise Editions support advanced organization-wide controls.

 .NET.
 We have added initial preview support for writing your infrastructure as code in any .NET Core language, including C#, F#, and VB.
-This covers any existing Pulumi resource provider, including AWS, Azure, GCP, as well as support for the entire Kubernetes object model. .NET, along with Go, will transition out of preview into being generally available as part of the 2.0 release.
+This covers any existing Pulumi resource provider, including AWS, Azure, Google Cloud, as well as support for the entire Kubernetes object model. .NET, along with Go, will transition out of preview into being generally available as part of the 2.0 release.